 Electrical function

-In order for the heart to keep beating, it also has its own electrical system which is not only able to spontaneously generate an electrical signal every time your heart beats but allows the signals to spread evenly across your heart so that it beats synchronously.
+In order for the heart to keep beating, it also has its own electrical system which is not only able to spontaneously generate an electrical signal every time your heart beats but allows the signals to spread evenly across your heart so that it beats in synchronisation.

 As the electrical signals pass through the heart, it causes the heart muscle to contract, and you have a heartbeat.